Guidance for making an NHS referral

 Accelerate currently provides two main referral types:

-• In our Clinic at Mare Street, Hackney
+- In the Accelerate Clinic at our Centre for Excellence and Innovation at Mare Street, Hackney

-It is important that the patient’s medical history and if possible, photographs of the problem area, are shared with our team for us to perform a full assessment and provide the best possible care to the patient.
+As well as personal information about your patient, it is important that the patient’s medical history and, if possible, photographs of the problem area, are shared with our team for us to perform a full assessment and provide the best possible care to the patient.

-*In Northeast London, General Practices have access to each referral template in the clinical system they currently use to be auto populated with the required information.
+*In Northeast London, General Practices have access to each Accelerate referral template in the clinical system they currently use and it auto populates with the required information.

-The form is simple and straightforward to complete, but if you have questions or concerns, please do not hesitate to contact us at or email us at accelerate@acceleratecic.com .
+The form is simple to complete, but if you have questions or concerns, please email us accelerate@acceleratecic.com

 Once you submit your referral, we will ensure to provide the following to all health care professional and patients: